What is the State of MO Workforce Survey?

 How is the data being used to create change within the departments?

-Department leadership can use this data, along with other data sources and anecdotal evidence to identify key areas of strength and areas for improvement.
-The Qualtrics dashboard has built-in action guides to support leadership in their decision making and action planning.
+Department leadership can use this data, along with other data sources and anecdotal evidence, to identify key areas of strength and areas for improvement.
+The dashboard has built-in Qualtrics Assist to support leadership in their decision making and action planning.

 What is the primary method of communication to receive survey-related information?

-Team members will receive the initial Statewide announcement, invitation to take the survey, and up to two reminders, only if they haven’t taken it.
+Team members receive an invitation to take the survey, and up to four reminders, only if they haven’t taken the survey.
 Departments may send additional communication to their team members to convey results and department action items.

 Will the survey change again?